Aerex-66/AerostarLens/README.md

 ## Compliance

 Localization text only.
-Extracted game data (`global.ini`, DataForge, `Data.p4k`) is CIG-owned, **git-ignored, and never committed** — it lives only on the user's machine, from their own install.
-Unofficial fan project, not affiliated with CIG.
+Extracted game data (`global.ini`, DataForge, and any other Star Citizen file) is CIG-owned, Unofficial fan project, not affiliated with CIG.